zetsux/zetsux/README.md

 - 🔭 I’m currently working on Portfolio and Projects

-- 🌱 I’m currently learning New Programming Languages
+- 🌱 I’m currently learning Software Development

 - 👯 I’m looking to collaborate on Projects